fieldtrip/website/development/project/distributed.md

 Q (Robert): what are the defining features of the various systems?
 E.g.

 1.  allow for job dependencies
-2.  managing specific hardware resource (e.g. GPUs)
+2.  managing specific hardware resource (e.g., GPUs)
 3.  keep workers open between calls
 4.  suitable for MPI
 5.  ...

 2) Get more people interested/involved.

 (Robert): I have already listed some potential collaborators with access to specific setups that we might want to consider.
-The main reason for point 2 is to get the end-user software teams involved (e.g. Guillaume, Arno).
+The main reason for point 2 is to get the end-user software teams involved (e.g., Guillaume, Arno).
 Any ideas on trying to find relevant open source projects outside of neuroscience.
 And what about Octave?

 ## Related links